Thelonious Monk: 1947–1952: Lorraine Gordon

-In 1947, Ike Quebec introduced Monk to Lorraine Gordon and her first husband, Alfred Lion, co-founder of Blue Note Records.
-From then on, Gordon preached his genius to the jazz world with unrelenting passion.
-Shortly after meeting Gordon and Lion, Monk made his first recordings as a leader for Blue Note (later anthologized on Genius of Modern Music, Vol. 1*), which showcased his talents as a composer of original melodies for improvisation.
-Monk Blue Note Sessions were recorded between 1947 and 1952.
+In 1947, Ike Quebec introduced Monk to Lorraine Gordon and her first husband Alfred Lion, co-founder of Blue Note Records.
+Gordon preached Monk's genius to the jazz world with unrelenting passion.
+Shortly after meeting Gordon and Lion, Monk made his first recordings as a leader for Blue Note (later anthologized on Genius of Modern Music, Vol. 1).
+The Monk Blue Note Sessions were recorded between 1947 and 1952.

 Monk married Nellie Smith in 1947, and on December 27, 1949, the couple had a son, T. S. Monk (called Toot), who became a jazz drummer.
 A daughter, Barbara (affectionately known as Boo-Boo), was born on September 5, 1953, and died of cancer in 1984.

-In her autobiography, Gordon spoke of the utter lack of interest in Monk's recordings, which translated to poor sales.
+In her autobiography, Gordon wrote of the lack of interest in Monk's early recordings.
 "I went to Harlem and those record stores didn't want Monk or me.
 I'll never forget one particular owner, I can still see him and his store on Seventh Avenue and 125th Street.
 'He can't play lady, what are you doing up here?
 The guy has two left hands.'
 'You just wait,' I'd say.
 'This man's a genius, you don't know anything.

-For Alfred Lion, co-owner of Blue Note Records, sales were a secondary consideration.
-Michael Cuscuna relates that Alfred Lion told him that there were three people in his life that when he heard them, he just flipped and had to record everything they did.
-The first was Monk, the second was Herbie Nichols, and the third was Andrew Hill, where he didn't care how much money he made or lost.
-He just had to record this music.
+For Lion, sales were a secondary consideration.
+Producer Michael Cuscuna relates that Lion once told him that there were three people in his life that when he heard them he felt had to record everything they did: Monk, Herbie Nichols, and Andrew Hill.